tianocore/edk2/IntelFsp2Pkg/Tools/UserManuals/GenCfgOptUserManual.md

 ```@Bsf NAME:{Variable 1} TYPE:{Combo}```

 There is a special **None** type that puts the variable in the **StructDef**
-region of the BSF, but doesn?t put it in any **Page** section.
+region of the BSF, but doesn't put it in any **Page** section.
 This makes the
 variable visible to BCT, but not to the end user.

 ###HELP